jamesdunham/dgo/README.md

 options(mc.cores = parallel::detectCores())
 ```

 We show two illustrative applications.
-First, we show an application for estimating public opinion on abortion.
-Second, we show an application for estimating latent policy liberalism.
+First, we show an application for estimating public opinion on abortion in four states from 2006-2010.
+Second, we show an application for estimating latent policy liberalism in these states.

 ## Abortion Attitudes